How much would YOU pay to be bit by a rabid monkey: More good times in Phnom Penh

 I put this monkey in a wheelchair for life!
 Ha!

-24 thoughts on “How much would YOU pay to be bit by a rabid monkey: More good times in Phnom Penh”
+24 responses to “How much would YOU pay to be bit by a rabid monkey: More good times in Phnom Penh”

 Luckily, the one thing I am terribly anal about is my travel vaccinations.
 This is the advantage of being a scaredy cat.
 If I got bit by a monkey & I had to pay for shots based on my weight, I would be so bankrupt.